klauseduard/under-over-models/chapters/03-organizational-models.md

 systems theory, which provides a valuable theoretical framework for understanding the interplay between people, processes, technology, and structure.

-Sociotechnical systems theory originated in the 1950s at the Tavistock Institute through research led by [Trist and Bamforth](https://journals.sagepub.com/doi/10.1177/001872675100400101) on coal mining operations.
+Sociotechnical systems theory originated in the 1950s at the Tavistock Institute through research led by Trist and Bamforth ([1951](https://journals.sagepub.com/doi/10.1177/001872675100400101)) on coal mining operations.
 The theory emerged as a response to the dominant "technological imperative" of the time, proposing instead a "new paradigm" that emphasized the joint optimization of both social and technical subsystems within organizations.

 At its core, the theory rejects technological determinism in favor of a balanced perspective where:

 > "Organizations are made up of people that produce products or services using some technology, and that each affects
-> the operation and appropriateness of the technology as well as the actions of the people who operate it." ([Pasmore et al. (1982) - Sociotechnical systems: A North American reflection](https://journals.sagepub.com/doi/10.1177/001872678203501207))
+> the operation and appropriateness of the technology as well as the actions of the people who operate it."
+(Pasmore et al., [1982](https://journals.sagepub.com/doi/10.1177/001872678203501207))

 This perspective directly mirrors our discussion of organizational models and their tendency toward underfitting or
 overfitting: